Sbbke/-123-/README.md

 1.save docker image as tar file in local machine

-2.port tar file into kubernetes through ctr
+2.port tar file into kubernetes through ctr (-n k8s.io)

 3.check the image with cri-o